Types of Compensation You Could Receive for Your Injuries After a Premises Liability Accident

 Is There a Cap on the Amount of Damages You Can Receive?

 Unlike other states, Georgia does not place a cap on the amount of compensation you can receive for your compensatory damages—such as medical bills, lost wages, and pain and suffering.
 However, there is a cap on the amount punitive damages you could receive.
 This amount is $250,000 unless you can prove that the business or property owner had a clear intent to cause harm.

 If you or a family member became injured in a premises liability incident, you need an experienced attorney to help you prove the business or property owner’s negligence, the seriousness of your injuries, and the amount of compensation you are entitled to.
-Brauns Law is here to assist you in holding the negligent party responsible for your accident and in obtaining the damages you deserve.
+Brauns Law, PC is here to assist you in holding the negligent party responsible for your accident and in obtaining the damages you deserve.
 Start an online chat or call our office today to schedule your free case evaluation.